bnb-chain/bsc/README.md

 ### Programmatically interfacing `geth` nodes

 As a developer, sooner rather than later you'll want to start interacting with `geth` and the Binance Smart Chain network via your own programs and not manually through the console.
-To aid this, `geth` has built-in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [`geth` specific APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)).
+To aid with this, `geth` has built-in support for a JSON-RPC based APIs ([standard APIs](https://github.com/ethereum/wiki/wiki/JSON-RPC) and [`geth` specific APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs)).
 These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).